oracle/weblogic-deploy-tooling/README.md

 1. Any binaries referenced from the ORACLE_HOME will not be gathered, as they are assumed to exist in any target domain to which model-driven operations will be applied.
 Doing this is key to allowing the model to be WebLogic Server version independent.
 2. In its current form, the Discover Domain Tool will only gather binaries and scripts that are accessible from the local machine.
 Warnings will be generated for any binaries or scripts that cannot be found but the configuration for those binaries will still be collected, where possible.
 It is the user's responsibility to add those missing files to the archive in the appropriate locations and edit the the model, as needed, to point to those files inside the archive using the relative path inside the archive (e.g., wlsdeploy/applications/myapp.ear).

+## Downloading and Installing the Software

+The Oracle WebLogic Server Deploy Tooling project repository is located at [https://github.com/oracle/weblogic-deploy-tooling](https://github.com/oracle/weblogic-deploy-tooling).
+Binary distributions of the `weblogic-deploy.zip` installer can be downloaded from the [GitHub Releases page](https://github.com/oracle/weblogic-deploy-tooling/releases).
+To install the software, simply unzip the `weblogic-deploy.zip` installer on a machine that has the desired version(s) of WebLogic Server installed.
+Once unzipped, the software is ready to use, just set the `JAVA_HOME` environment variable to point to a Java 7 or higher JDK  and the shell scripts are ready to run.